Schedule learners into rotations of varying lengths (e.g., 2, 4, or 8 weeks)

 4. Add and manage slots within a block.
 Within a slot you can define minimum and maximum number of participants, define sites and preceptors, and define availability for on service and off service learners.

 5. Book learners into slots.
-(Import csv option available to match learners to rotations.
-The csv import does not currently support sites.)
+(Import CSV option available to match learners to rotations in largest block size.
+The CSV import does not currently support sites nor preceptors.)

-6. Schedule learners into clinical events as desired.
+6. Schedule learners into granular clinical events as desired.

 Elentra is extremely flexible when it comes to assigning sites and preceptors to clinical experiences.
 If you add sites and preceptors to a rotation, it will create a quick pick pool of available sites and preceptors at the block and subsequent slot level.
 You will additionally be able to access other sites and preceptors as needed.
 This is in part designed to allow for last minute changes to schedules.